-Commitments and momentum to address malnutrition have been growing steadily over the past decade.
-The challenge now to maintain and increase this momentum by translating commitments into actions and actions into results.
-High-impact nutrition interventions offer some of the highest returns on investment in the development field, with benefits across a range of sectors from education to broad economic development; but investments are still lagging behind what is needed.
+Commitments and momentum to address malnutrition have been growing steadily over the past decade, but investments are still lagging behind what is needed.
+The challenge is now to maintain and increase this momentum by broadening commitments, translating commitments into actions and actions into results.
+Investing in nutrition offers some of the highest returns on investment in the development field, with benefits across a range of sectors from health and education to broader economic growth.

 Key examples of our work include:

 - Making the case for greater investments in nutrition by developing, in partnership with the World Bank and 1,000 Days, the first-ever Global Investment Framework for Nutrition,which outlined costs and financing scenarios that donors and governments can follow to achieve the World Health Assembly Global Nutrition Targets over the next 10 years.

 - Working with the African Development Bank to develop a multisectoral plan of action for nutrition to operationalize AfDB President Adesina’s ambitious vision for improving Africa’s “grey matter infrastructure.”

 - Providing direct support — in the form of costing, budgeting and other financing, capacity building and strategic support— in countries that have particularly high malnutrition rates, such as India and Ethiopia.